urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Record
   Record class is simple data carrier
-  Is immutable
+  Has public access methods and private final fields Is final by default, so it can't be extended
-  Is final by default, so it can't be extended
+  Can be created inside a method
-  Has public access methods and private final fields Can implement the sealed interface
+  Can implement the sealed interface
   Can't have the non-static instance fields
-  Can have the nested classes
+  Can have nested classes
   Can have a Constructor with or without parameters
     When Constructor has parameters then the developer must explicitly declare the assignment of all record fields Example